The Complete Guide to Charter Bus Rentals

-If your group leaves spills or trash on the bus without properly cleaning them up, you may be liable to pay cleaning fees.
-Though most buses come equipped with a trash can at the front of the bus, it’s a great idea to bring your own trash bag to help collect trash from your group before leaving the bus.
+If your group leaves behind spills or trash on the bus without properly cleaning them up, you may be liable to pay cleaning fees.
+Most buses come equipped with a waste basket at the front of the bus so your group can collect trash before leaving the bus.

 Can we drink alcoholic beverages on the bus?

 Many charter bus companies will allow adult passengers to drink alcoholic beverages on their buses, but most will require a refundable deposit.
 This covers any expenses from any damages that occur from passengers having a little too much fun.

 Safety is the top consideration for charter bus rentals.
 Remind group members who are planning to drink that any behavior that distracts the driver puts everyone on board at risk.

 Unfortunately, the majority of bus companies have a no-pets policy.
 Service animals, however, are protected under the Americans with Disabilities Act and may ride on the bus with a person who is disabled.

 What items are prohibited on a bus?

 Generally speaking, it’s best to leave weapons, explosives, flammable materials, and dangerous chemicals at home.
 Your bus company can provide you with their specific policies, and don’t be afraid to ask if you aren’t sure about a particular item.
 Smoking is also prohibited on charter buses, but you can smoke at rest stops along the way.

 Are there beds on a charter bus?